NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/Measure_mismeasure_fairness.md

 #### 1. Introduction

-The main components of this paper are introduced and discussed in more detail in Section 2-4.
+The main topics discusses in this paper are introduced in this section.
+The topics are discussed in greater detail in Section 2-4.

 ##### Formal definitions of fairness
 From the fair ML research community, three classes of fairness definitions have gained prominence: